The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-If you’re starting up an LLC or already own one, LLC loans can be a good way to find startup funds, stabilize cash flow, purchase large equipment or expand operations.
+If you’re starting up a limited liability company (LLC) or already own one, LLC loans can be a good way to find startup funds, stabilize cash flow, purchase large equipment or expand operations.

 All types of small business lenders generally work with LLCs.
 You can find small business loans from traditional lenders, online lenders or the SBA.
 Read on to learn more about the pros and cons of each lender type and which one might offer the best LLC loans for your situation.